From Grunts to Lexicons: Emergent Language from Cooperative Foraging: Introduction

 \section{Introduction}

-Before the emergence of structured language, early humans relied on gestures, vocalizations, and simple signals to coordinate their actions in a partially observable and socially interdependent world.
-A leading hypothesis is that human language evolved not in isolation, but through cooperative interaction under partial observability \cite{sterelny2012language, tomasello2010origins, nowak2000evolution, christiansen2003language, nowak2001towards}.
-Language is not merely an abstract code but a tool shaped by social use and shared goals \cite{wittgenstein2009philosophical, wagner2003progress}.
-Although direct evidence from these early stages is unavailable, multi-agent simulations offer a way to study how language emerges from the need to coordinate with others \cite{cangelosi2012simulating, kirby2014iterated, lazaridou2017multi, lazaridou2018emergence}.
+The evolution of human language remains a central open question in science.
+While humans fluently use and understand language, its origins are still debated.
+A prominent hypothesis suggests that language emerged through cooperative interaction under partial observability \cite{sterelny2012language, tomasello2010origins, nowak2000evolution, christiansen2003language, nowak2001towards}.
+Rather than an abstract code, language is viewed as a tool shaped by social use and shared goals \cite{wittgenstein2009philosophical, wagner2003progress}.
+Although direct evidence from early stages is lacking, multi-agent simulations provide a means to investigate how language might arise from the need to coordinate with others \cite{cangelosi2012simulating, kirby2014iterated, lazaridou2017multi, lazaridou2018emergence}.

-Prior work on emergent communication has primarily focused on referential games (RG), where a speaker conveys task-relevant information to a listener over a limited communication channel \cite{lazaridou2017multi, lewis2008convention, kharitonov2019egg, gualdoni2024bridging}.
+Prior work on Emergent Communication (EC) has primarily focused on referential games (RG), where a speaker conveys task-relevant information to a listener over a limited communication channel \cite{lazaridou2017multi, lewis2008convention, kharitonov2019egg, gualdoni2024bridging}.
 These settings have advanced our understanding of symbol grounding and compositionality, but often impose simplifying assumptions: agents are limited to unidirectional communication \cite{galke2022emergent}, operate in fixed speaker-listener roles, and perform disembodied tasks with passive input processing and no active interaction with the environment.
-Even recent extensions to population-based learning \cite{kim2021emergent, chaabouni2022emergent, michelrevisiting} typically decouple communication from physical behavior.
+Even recent extensions to population-based learning \cite{dubova2020effects, dubova2020reinforcement, kim2021emergent, chaabouni2022emergent, michelrevisiting} typically decouple communication from physical behavior.
 Such setups diverge from the ecologically grounded, socially interdependent, and embodied conditions under which human language likely evolved \cite{tomasello2010origins, dessalles2007we}.